Helphelp

 When you do not translate a part of a file, add tags to the English version, using the "tag@en" notation.

 Make a package with all the files and the tags file available for download.
 Users can drop it in one of the "doc" directories and start use it.
-Report this to Bram, so that he can add a link on www.vim.org.
+Report to the development team, so they can add a link on www.vim.org.

 Use the :helptags command to generate the tags files.
 It will find all languages in the specified directory.